hkust-hpc-team/slurm-helper-scripts/README.md

 ## Installation & Deployment

-This project ships platform packages built with fpm.
-Build once from source to produce .deb and .rpm, then install them with your system’s package manager.
+This project now installs via a dedicated virtual environment (venv) under a configurable PREFIX and exposes thin wrappers in PREFIX/bin.
+No global pip, no system site‑packages, and no distro-specific packaging required.

 ### Prerequisites

-- Python ≥ 3.9 is available on the build host.
+- Python ≥ 3.9 available on the target host
-- Ruby fpm installed on the build host:
+- Python venv module installed
-  - Debian/Ubuntu: `sudo apt-get install ruby-dev gcc make && sudo gem install --no-document fpm`
+  - Debian/Ubuntu: `sudo apt install -y python3-venv`
-  - RHEL/Rocky/CentOS: `sudo dnf install ruby-devel gcc make rpm-build && sudo gem install --no-document fpm`
+  - RHEL/Rocky/CentOS: usually included with python3, else `sudo dnf install -y python3-venv`
+- Optional: `uv` for building the wheel (or use any PEP 517 builder)

-### Build (on a build host)
+### Build (on any host)

 1) Clone and prepare
 ```bash